Qiskit/qiskit-aer/CONTRIBUTING.md

 ## Tests

-Code contribution are expected to include tests that provide coverage for the changes being made.
+Code contributions are expected to include tests that provide coverage for the changes being made.

 We have two types of tests in the codebase: Qiskit Terra integration tests and Standalone integration tests.

-For Qiskit Terra integration tests, you first need to build and install the Qiskit python extension, and then run `unittest` Python framework.
+For Qiskit Terra integration tests, you first need to build and install the Qiskit Python extension, and then run `unittest` Python framework.

 ```
 qiskit-aer$ pip install .